 This pilot program is accepting applications until September 30, 2016 and the passes are eligible until December 31, 2016.

-Volunteers who work 24 hours or more on a project can receive a free Discover Pass.
+Volunteers can receive a free Discover Pass.

 Volunteers don’t need a Discover Pass while volunteering – and after 24 hours of volunteering, they can earn a free Discover Pass!
 Learn more about this program by clicking here.